Huasenberg/Sudoku-Vocabulary/README.md

 - When a user opens a board, the app will prompt the user with a seeking bar, so that the user can choose the difficulty of the board.

+### `Scenario 1`

+- Given: The user wants to solve an easy sudoku puzzle and is in the 'New Game' menu of the application
+- When: The user presses on the level of difficulty with value '1'
+- Then: The application will generate an easy puzzle for the user to solve

+### `Scenario 2`

+- Given: The user wants to solve a difficult sudoku puzzle and is in the 'New Game' menu of the application
+- When: The user presses on the level of difficulty with value '4'
+- Then: The application will generate a difficult puzzle for the user to solve

+### `Scenario 3`

+- Given: The user wants to solve a medium difficulty sudoku puzzle and is in the 'New Game' menu of the application
+- When: The user presses on the level of difficulty with value '2' or '3'
+- Then: The application will generate a medium difficulity puzzle for the user to solve

 # MARKDOWN SUDOKU VOCABULARY

 ## **FOR ITERATION 2**